trashhalo/reddit-rss/README.md

 -   `?safe=true` filter out nsfw posts
 -   `?limit=100` filter out posts with less than 100 up votes
+-   `?flair=Energy%20Products` only include posts that have that flair

 ## Quick Deploy